Coourtis History, Family Crest & Coats of Arms

 We found this interesting entry for one the family in the town of Lostwithiel, Cornwall: "The church contains a memorial for Tristram Curtys, Esq. who died in the year 1423.
 This family, which is now extinct, occasionally represented this borough from the reign of Edward I. to that of Henry V. Tristram Curtys was member for Lostwithiel in the 9th of Henry V. Leland speaks of his descendant as having 100 marks of land, between Blowgham and Penknek, by Lostwithiel. "

-Important Dates for the Coourtis family
+Early History of the Coourtis family

 This web page shows only a small excerpt of our Coourtis research.
 Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Coourtis History in all our PDF Extended History products and printed products wherever possible.